-REL 353 Islam (3)
+RE/PO353 LEC: Islam (3)

 This course explores the development of Islamic institutions, ideas, and spirituality during the 7th through 13th centuries.
 It also examines the growth of Islamic law (the sharia) and Islamic mysticism (Sufism), movements that address, in opposite ways, the abuses of wealth and power during Islam's Golden Age.
 The final part of the course focuses on the contemporary struggle for the soul of Islam taking place between conservatives, reformers, and extremists as well as an examination of the prospects for various brands of Islam in democratic, pluralistic, and capitalist contexts.
+Cross-listed as REL/POL.